DS1S/Inventory-API/README.md

 If you scroll to the bottom of an endpoint example, you can view the response schema of the request.
 Where a product id or warehouse id is required, you can use the get endpoint to retrieve a list of all warehouses and products which will include their ids as the _id field.

+Also to note, the prices are stored in cents in order to prevent floating point overflow.